 Also, interest rates on home equity loans can be higher than on traditional or second mortgages.
 If you borrow too much, you may find yourself in a situation where you can't sell your home, even if you want to move.

 Find the Best Rates

-If you determine that you need to take out a home equity loan, you should carefully shop around for a loan with good interest rates and terms.
-The lower the interest rates the better.
-You also need to understand how the payments will work.
+If you know the risks and you still determine that you need to take out a home equity loan, you should carefully shop around for a loan with good interest rates and terms.
+The lower the interest rates the better, but you also need to understand how the payments will work.
 Generally, you will have a minimum monthly payment that is a percentage of what you currently owe on the loan.
-This means that as your balance goes up, your payment will go up as well.
-This loan works in the same way as a credit card.
-If you borrow too much you may have a difficult time making your payments and then you run the risk of losing your home.
-You should work to pay off your home equity loan as quickly as possible.
-This will prevent you from losing your home in the event you lose your job or face another financially difficult situation.
+This means that, as your balance increases, your minimum monthly payments do, too.

 Make the Most of the Money You Borrow

 If repairs need to be made as a result of a flood or a fire, be sure to involve your insurance company in the process.
-The insurance company may pay for you to stay in an apartment or hotel or help to cover food costs while the repairs are being made.
-This depends on your insurance plan, but it is worth looking into because it may save you money during a stressful time.
+The insurance company may pay for you to stay in an apartment or hotel, or it may help to cover food costs while the repairs are being made.
+How much your insurance covers depends on your insurance plan, but it is worth looking into, because it may save you money during a stressful time.